 A total of six UAD hardware devices can be used together with a single computer system.
-For example, you can connect four UA audio interfaces (one desktop unit maximum) with two UAD-2 DSP accelerators, or two UA interfaces with four UAD-2 DSP accelerators.
+For example, you can connect four UA audio interfaces with two UAD-2 DSP accelerators, or two UA interfaces with four UAD-2 DSP accelerators.
 A single system can contain up to 72 x 96 channels of analog/digital I/O with 32 UAD DSP processing cores for an extremely powerful and cost effective system.